-- Reviewing the directors' going concern assessment including the working capital cash flow forecast that covers at least 12 months from the date of approval of the financial statements. - Evaluating the reliability of the data underpinning the forecast working capital cash flows including numerical accuracy of calculations. - Assessing the cash flow requirements of the Group based on budgets and forecasts, including understanding what forecast expenditure is committed and what could be considered discretionary. - Considering potential downside scenarios and the resultant impact on available funds. - Making enquiries of management as to its knowledge of events or conditions beyond the period of their assessment that may cast significant doubt on the Group's ability to continue as a going concern.
+- Reviewing the directors' going concern assessment including the working capital cash flow forecast that covers at least 12 months from the date of approval of the financial statements. - Evaluating the reliability of the data underpinning the forecast working capital cash flows including numerical accuracy of calculations. - Obtaining management judgements and supporting evidence for future revenues over the course of the forecast period, including analysing post year end performance and orders received, reviewing future order projections and verify to third party support. - Assessing the cash flow requirements of the Group based on budgets and forecasts, including understanding what forecast expenditure is committed and what could be considered discretionary. - Considering potential downside scenarios and the resultant impact on available funds.